Cocoanut Oatmeal Cookies Recipe

-I love reading old cookbooks – the unique names, different spellings, recipes I couldn’t even imagine cooking, interesting directions (or lack there of).
+I love reading old cookbooks – the unique names, different spellings, recipes I couldn’t even imagine cooking, and interesting directions (or lack thereof).
 For some time now, I’ve been thinking of working my way through some of my vintage cookbooks and baking the cookie recipes for our guest kitchen cookie jar.
-Seeing “Julie & Julia” a couple weeks ago inspired me to put my plan into action.
-So here is the first of (hopefully) a weekly series.
+Seeing the movie “Julie & Julia” a couple weeks ago inspired me to put my plan into action.

 Melt 1 cup butter and 1 cup brown sugar, 1 cup white sugar, 3 beaten eggs, 2 cups cocoanut, 3 cups oatmeal, 1 tsp. baking powder, 1 tsp. soda, 1 tsp. vanilla, about 2 cups flour.
 Drop from spoon on cookie sheet and bake for 10 to 15 minutes at 375.